1takjoo/1takjoo.github.io/index.md

 ## Biography [(CV)](/assets/pdf/CV_June_2021.pdf)
 I am Won-tak Joo, a PhD candidate in Sociology at the University of Wisconsin–Madison.

-My research interests are in the areas of aging, health, family, and social networks.
-Specifically, I study how social relationships evolve in the context of aging, and how these patterns matter for individual and social outcomes, using social network methods and applied econometrics.
+My research interests are in the areas of social demography (focusing on aging, health, and family), social networks, and computational sociology.
+Specifically, I study how social and family relationships change across the life course, and how these patterns contribute to social and health inequalities, using a range of quantitative approaches including social network methods, applied econometrics, and demographic techniques.

 My current projects explore (1) the socioeconomic differences in social network changes during later life transitions (e.g., disease diagnosis, retirement), and (2) the individual and family consequences of epidemics using large genealogy datasets.